lixnda/project0/README.md

 ```
 $ python3 --version
 ```
-2.)
-In a separate directory, create a virtual enviornment by typing this into your terminal:
+3.)
+In a separate directory, create a virtual enviornment by running:
 ```
 $ python3 -m venv <envionrment_name>
 ```
-3.)
+4.)
 Activate your virtual envionrment by running:
 ```
 $ source <enviornment_name>/bin/activate
 ```
-4.)
+5.)
 Run the following command to install all required modules.

 ```
 $ pip install -r requirements.txt